Andrew Humphrey looks at some of the most common questions and conundrums about working with Student immigration permission.

 When you formally publish your writing or other written or visual work, including self-publishing, you are usually hoping that that people will buy it and that you will earn some money.
 Therefore it is highly likely to be seen as a business activity and you may not do it under the Student work conditions.

 To avoid this, if you want to publish your writing or other work purely as an artistic expression or leisure activity or to share it with the public, do it through a (non-monetised) blog, social media or personal website.

 Focus groups, clinical trials

 When you take part in a focus group, clinical trial or other similar experiment you are normally given some cash and usually some food and drink.
-The organisers will need to check your identity, usually your passport, but this is for their own statistical monitoring, not to check of your right to work because they do not consider it employment but "paid volunteering".
+The organisers will need to check your identity, usually your passport, but this is for their own statistical monitoring.
+They do not need to check of your right to work because they do not consider it work, but "paid volunteering".

 However, it would not meet the narrow definition of "volunteering" in the Tier 4 Policy Guidance (see above), so it does count towards your weekly maximum permitted working hours.

 And while it is not self-employment, HMRC advises that payments for taking part in very well-paid clinical trials could be seen as income that is liable for tax: